 With material temperature limitations below 200 K. the materials cannot withstand the high stresses acting on the nozzle even with alterations to the benchmark model.
 Therefore, it is concluded that an additional cooling method is required to increase the hot-side thermal resistance.
 To ease the thermal stresses on the remaining metals, an average film cooling effectiveness (n) of 0.5 was assumed, to stimulate the benefit of film cooling.
 Having been incorporated into the hot gas side calculations, it decreased the adiabatic wall temperature from 3561 K to 1667.3 K, allowing the materials to be properly cooled on the inner side of the nozzle.
 Even with this assisted cooling method added, it is concluded that only SS 304 and Inconel x-750, with their low material resistance and high temperature capabilities, were capable of withstanding the rocket nozzle temperatures.
 CFD simulations for these two materials are studied for their feasibility of a SSME-like nozzle throat region.
 It was concluded that film cooling cannot be eliminated from the system with the SSME parameters studied.
 Additionally, with minimal differences between the 1-D analysis and CFD simulations, lateral conduction effects are minimal, which proves 1-D analysis is sufficient for future analysis.

 Scholarly Commons Citation

 De Angelo, Bianca A., "Computational Investigation of Impingement Cooling for Regeneratively Cooled Rocket Nozzles" (2016).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 206.